Aconitum ferox: Folk belief in relation to altitude sickness

-Adulteration of alcoholic drinks
+Dangerous ingredient of traditional alcoholic drinks

-Plant material or extracts derived from various Aconitum spp. including A. ferox has, on occasion, been added, in small quantities, to Indian alcoholic drinks to heighten their intoxicating effects, a dangerous practice which has not only caused drinkers to exhibit symptoms of poisoning, but also led occasionally to actual fatalities.
+Plant material or extracts derived from various Aconitum spp. including A. ferox have, on occasion, been added in small quantities to Himalayan alcoholic drinks - notably the traditional beer known as Chhaang - to heighten their intoxicating effects, a dangerous practice which has not only caused drinkers to exhibit symptoms of poisoning, but also led occasionally to actual fatalities.